MicroEJ/How-To/Single-App-to-Multi-App-Platform/README.md

         - [com.microej.kernel.SimpleKernel](java/Kernel/src/main/java/com/microej/kernel/SimpleKernel.java) gets a feature input stream and loads it.

 3. Add an entry point
-    - [SimpleKernel.java](java/Kernel/src/main/java/com/microej/kernel/SimpleKernel.java) provides a main to load the features.
+    - [SimpleKernel.java](java/Kernel/src/main/java/com/microej/kernel/SimpleKernel.java) provides a main() method to load the features.

 4. Expose the native function to the feature
     - Features cannot access classes and methods which are not exposed by the Kernel.
 To provide the feature access to the `Led` class and the `switchLed` method: